rrthomas/mit/README.md

 Maintainer: Reuben Thomas <rrt@sc3d.org>
 https://github.com/rrthomas/mit

 Mit is a simple virtual machine designed for study and experiment.
 It uses a byte-stream code designed for efficient execution which is binary portable between implementations.
 It has been implemented in C for POSIX systems.
 Mit is designed to be embedded in other programs; Python 3 bindings are provided that demonstrate this ability and provide a convenient REPL and debugger.
-In the C implementation, all memory references are bounds checked.
 An I/O library is implemented; access to native code routines is also possible, allowing Mit and C programs to call each other.

 This package comprises the definition of the Mit virtual machine and an implementation in ISO C99 using POSIX APIs.